amm414/amm414/resume.md

 U.S. Citizen Pittsburgh, PA 15232

+### Short About-Me

-I am a creative, detail-oriented, motivated data scientist and software developer.
+I am a creative, detail-oriented, motivated data scientist, economists, and software developer (or engineer).
 I have been unable to work since 2019 because I have been caretaking for my disabled mother (Multiple Sclerosis) since the Covid-19 pandemic began.

 ## EDUCATION